Image courtesy of: Ryan Bakerr

 Magic Erasers are good for removing heavy spots, but be aware that they will remove glossy finishes also.
 I’ve had that happen to an eggshell finish, and a rangehood.
 You’ve been warned…

 And usually, not all the rooms need to be done.
 The kitchen and bathroom always need to be done.
 Then the other rooms you just do as needed.
 Make sure you keep up with handprints and scuffs.

 OK, I admit, this is a big bite, but there’s no rush.
-We have a couple more months of winter… Just do a little at a time.
+We have a couple more months of disappointing weather… Just do a little at a time.